OpenProducer/angelcityjazz/wp-content/plugins/autocomplete-woocommerce-orders/readme.txt

 3. Navigate to WooCommerce > Settings > Autocomplete Orders in your Dashboard
 4. Select from the dropdown how you want your orders to be autocompleted
 5. Activate Payment Data Transfer from your seller preferences on PayPal and copy the identity token that will appear into WooCommerce > Settings > Checkout > PayPal > PayPal Identity Token.

+== WooCommerce Autocomplete Orders Premium ==

+The premium version of WooCommerce Autocomplete Orders plugin offer you a wide range of extra features that allows a full controll of the autocomplete orders process.

+> * Autocomplete orders for Direct bank transfer payment method
+> * Autocomplete orders for Check payments method
+> * Autocomplete orders for Cash on delivery payment method
+> * Autocomplete orders for Cash on delivery orders with downloadable products

 == Frequently Asked Questions ==
 = The plugin is not working =